 Your child comes home itching and scratching their head, so you look and find head lice.
 Yikes!
 One of the first things you may wonder is, where did the lice come from?
-How is it even possible my family could be infested?
+How is it even possible my family has an infestation?

-Head lice have been pestering humans for thousands of years and have even been found preserved with mummies.
-If you are interested in the scientific history of head lice, Scientific American has a fascinating blog post called “Of lice and men: an itchy history” here.
+Head lice have been pestering humans for thousands of years.
+They are even found preserved with mummies.
+If you are interested in the scientific history of head lice, Scientific American has a fascinating blog post called “Of lice and men: an itchy history”.

-For most of us though, we are less concerned about the evolution of head lice, and more concerned about where they came from today.
+Most of us are less concerned about the evolution of head lice.
+We are more concerned about where they came from today.
 The answer is that they very likely came from contact with another person who has head lice.

 Lice prefer a warm, dark environment.
 They won’t stay at the ends of your hair but will move close to the scalp where they can feed and lay eggs.

-Head lice can transfer through shared hair brushes, hats, helmets and other items that come in contact with hair.
-Head lice cannot live longer than about 36 hours without feeding, so they will move to a human host as quickly as possible if they are still attached to a hair strand that is left behind in these items.
+Head lice can transfer through shared items that come in contact with hair such as brushes and hats.
+Head lice cannot live longer than about 36 hours without feeding.
+They will move to a human host as quickly as possible if they are still attached to a hair strand left behind.

 Unlike fleas, you won’t get head lice from pets.
-Lice are host specific, so any louse that is living on your furry friend will not be interested in you.
+Lice are host-specific, so any louse that is living on your furry friend is not interested in you.
 In addition, your head lice won’t want to feed on pets either.